-For purposes of reporting cash flows, the Company defines cash and cash equivalents as all bank accounts, money market funds, deposits and other money market instruments with original maturities of 90 days or less, which are unrestricted as to withdrawal.
+The Company defines cash and cash equivalents as all bank accounts, money market funds, deposits and other money market instruments with original maturities of 90 days or less, which are unrestricted as to withdrawal.
 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Company has never experienced any losses related to these balances.
 Insurance coverage is \$250,000 per depositor at each financial institution, and the Company's non-interest bearing cash balances exceed federally insured limits.
-Interest-bearing amounts on deposit in excess of federally insured limits at December 31, 2013 approximated \$11.4 million.
+Interest-bearing amounts on deposit in excess of federally insured limits at December 31, 2014 approximated \$31.1 million.